Conflict of interest management on school property procurements

 Submit a Conflict of Interest and Confidentiality Agreement form to the school’s property advisor for endorsement.
 They will forward it to us for our approval.

-Circumstances that may represent a commercial conflict of interest include:
+Examples of commercial conflict of interest may include:

 Treatments for avoiding or managing commercial Conflicts of Interest may include: